 To date, we have financed our operations primarily through public and private sales of debt and equity securities and cash generated by operations.
-As of June 30, 2023, our cash, cash equivalents and marketable securities, which primarily consisted of commercial paper, corporate bonds and U.S. government agency obligations, totaled \$1.0 billion.
+As of September 30, 2023 March 31, 2024, our cash, cash equivalents and marketable securities, which primarily consisted of commercial paper, corporate bonds, and U.S. government agency obligations and money market funds, totaled \$2.1 billion \$2.3 billion.
 We place our cash investments in instruments that meet high-quality credit standards, as specified in our investment policy.
-Our investment policy is also designed to limit the amount of our credit exposure to any one issue or issuer and seeks to manage these assets to achieve our goals of preserving principal and maintaining adequate liquidity at all times.
+Our investment policy is also designed to limit the amount of our credit exposure to any one issuer and seeks to manage these assets to achieve our goals of preserving principal and maintaining adequate liquidity at all times.

-Changes in cash, cash equivalents and marketable securities are dependent upon changes in, among other things, working capital items such as accounts receivable, deferred revenues, accounts payable and various accrued expenses, as well as changes in our capital and financial structure due to common stock repurchases, debt repayments and issuances, purchases and sales of marketable securities, cash paid for acquisitions and similar events.
+Changes in cash, cash equivalents and marketable securities are dependent upon changes in, among other things, working capital items such as accounts receivable, deferred revenues, revenue, accounts payable, and various accrued expenses and operating lease obligations, as well as changes in our capital and financial structure due to common stock repurchases, debt repayments and issuances, purchases and sales of marketable securities, cash paid for acquisitions and similar events.
 We believe our strong balance sheet and cash position are important competitive differentiators that provide the financial stability and flexibility to enable us to continue to make investments at opportune times.
 We expect to continue to evaluate strategic investments to strengthen our business.

-As of June 30, 2023, we had cash and cash equivalents of \$237.4 million held in accounts outside the U.S. The U.S. Tax Cuts and Jobs Act establishes a territorial tax system in the U.S., which provides companies with the potential ability to repatriate earnings with minimal U.S. federal income tax impact.
+As of September 30, 2023 March 31, 2024, we had cash and cash equivalents of \$260.3 million \$252.4 million held in accounts outside the U.S. The U.S. Tax Cuts and Jobs Act establishes a territorial tax system in the U.S., which provides companies with the potential ability to repatriate earnings with minimal U.S. federal income tax impact.
 As a result, our liquidity is not expected to be materially impacted by the amount of cash and cash equivalents held in accounts outside the U.S.